puredrinkology/website/content/recipes/iced-coffee-fillip/index.md

   helps balance the bitterness of coffee and Kahlua.
 Don''t be afraid to adjust the ratios to your taste!
 And always serve it over ice for a cool, refreshing drink. '
 base_spirit: null
-category: cafe
+category: cocktail
 collection: null
 date: '2024-09-23'
 description: 'The Iced Coffee Fillip is a classic **coffee cocktail**, a variation on the coffee liqueur and coffee theme.
 Its origins likely lie in the early 20th century, a time when coffee was becoming increasingly popular, and bartenders were experimenting with new ways to incorporate it into cocktails. '
-family: ''
+family: 'creme'
 flavor_description: 'The Iced Coffee Fillip is a rich and decadent treat, a perfect blend of coffee and chocolate.
 The Kahlua''s sweetness dances with the bitterness of the coffee, creating a harmonious balance.
 The ice chills the blend, highlighting the smooth texture and mellowing the intensity of the coffee.
 This drink is an indulgent escape for coffee lovers seeking a delightful twist. '
-fullname: The Iced Coffee Fillip Cafe
+fullname: The Iced Coffee Fillip Coffee
 glass: Coffee mug
 has_alcohol: true
 ingredients: